TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ##  Topology and Design overview {#ethfw_intercore_topology}

-The topology diagram below shows the integration of inter-core virtual Ethernet in Ethernet firmware.

 Inter-core virtual network uses a star topology with the R5F_0 master core (EthFw server) acting as the central hub.
 Each node (core) in the network communicates directly with the master while communication between other nodes (A72 and R5F_1) is routed through the master.
 In addition to the Enet LLD network interfaces used to communicate with the CPSW switch, each participating core creates an inter-core network interface, which allows it to communicate with another core using standard TCP/IP protocol suite.

+The topology diagram below shows the integration of inter-core virtual Ethernet in Ethernet Firmware.

 ![](Intercore_eth_topology_overview.png "Inter-core Virtual Ethernet Topology")